dsjoench/business_val/README.md

-First, you need to decide on the stocks/ funds you want to invest in.
-Second, you need to decide the timeframe of the holidng period.
-Is it a short-term trading or a long-term investment.
-Here are the breakdown of the files:
+First, you need to decide on which stocks or funds you want to invest in.
+Second, you need to decide the holdng period.
+Is it a short-term trading or a long-term investment?

+Here are the breakdown:

-Financial Analysis: I utilize BeautifulSoup to extract financial data from Yahoo Finance.
-Since They update the web format once in a while, I have built two different versions to have a clear automated importing and cleaning process.
+Financial Analysis: I utilized the package BeautifulSoup to extract financial data from Yahoo Finance.
+Since the website update the layout from time to time, I have built two different versions to tackle this problem so that we can have a cleaner automatic importing and cleaning process.

-Time series: Here you can adjust the parameter of stock symbol and date range to compare with the SP500 and NASDAQ performance.
-It plots the stock price movement,moving averages, daily violatility, compared with the market performance.
-It shows correlation between the stock and the market.
-I also did hypothesis testing to show the strength of the movements.
+Time-series analysis: Users can adjust the parameter of individual stock symbol and date range to compare with the SP500 and NASDAQ's performance.
+The scripts will plot the stock price movement,moving average, daily violatility, etc, comparing with the market performance.
+It shows correlation between the stock price and the market movements.
+Hypothesis testing is also used to show the strength of their relationships.

-algorithmic trading: Here I implemented a few trading strategies combining with predicted stock price in a portfolio, optimized by regression model, and other models yet to be implemented.
+Algorithmic trading: Trading strategies were implemented by predicting future stock price.
+The optimized parameters are optimized by the regression model, and other models yet to be implemented.